mikaellacroskrey-HDR/Report-Formatter/README.md

 - .Net framework 4.72

 ## Features
-List the ready features here:
 - lets the user easily filter out the data for a user specified time frame
 - applies standard report name
 - addresses the annoying case where some reports are downloaded in 15 min intervals as oppose to 5 min
 - transpose the data automatically for the user

-## Setup
-Proceed to describe how to install / setup one's local environment / get started with the project.
-- Run the .exe

 ## Usage
-How does one go about using it?
 - run the .exe
 - select a file downloaded from PME
 - use the drop down menus to specify the time interval